Skip to main content

 • NotPresent — the component is not installed in the OS.

-3. If the State field in the response from step 2 is NotPresent, the OpenSSH components are not installed.
+3. If the response to step 2 shows NotPresent in the State field, it means the OpenSSH components are not installed.
 Install OpenSSH Client:

 Add-WindowsCapability -Online -Name OpenSSH.Client~~~~0.0.1.0